-The out-of-pocket limit is the most you pay in a calendar year for covered services from preferred providers.
-Once you meet this limit for the year, the plan pays covered services by preferred providers at 100 percent of the allowed amount.
+The out-of-pocket limit is the most you pay during a calendar year for covered services from preferred and participating providers.
+Once you meet this limit for the year, the plan pays for covered services by preferred and participating providers at 100 percent of the allowed amount.

-Expenses are counted from January 1, 2017, or your first day of enrollment (whichever is later), to December 31, 2017, or your last day of enrollment (whichever is first).
+Expenses are counted from January 1, 2018, or your first day of enrollment (whichever is later); through December 31, 2018, or your last day of enrollment (whichever is first).

 - Your coinsurance paid to preferred and participating providers.

 - Your out-of-pocket costs for covered prescription drugs and products.

 For exceptions, see “Exceptions: Out-of-network provider services that count” below.

 - Amounts paid by the plan, including services covered in full.

 - Non-network pharmacy charges that exceed the allowed amount.

 - Your coinsurance paid to out-of-network providers (note that out-of-network coinsurance does count toward your deductible).